truar/gcp-learning/gcp-cloud-architect-coursera/7 - Preparing for the Cloud Professional Architect/README.md

 * Integration with on premises/multi-cloud environments:
     * When to use gsutil, gsutil rsync, and Storage Transfer Service
 * Cloud native networking (VPC, peering, firewalls, container networking)
-    * Understand all the networking serviecs and how to connect for throughput, security, billing and so forth
+    * Understand all the networking services and how to connect for throughput, security, billing and so forth
 * Identification of data processing pipeline matching data characteristics to storage systems
     * Velocity (how frequent), Volume (How much), Variety (Format, structure), Volatility (how often does it change) - which services match ?
 * Data flow diagrams